-Huthwaite’s CEO Tony Hughes examines how B2B selling is changing, how we can best prepare our sales teams for the future and explains why validated solution sales methodologies like SPIN® are more crucial than ever.
+Huthwaite’s CEO Tony Hughes examines how business to business selling is changing, how we can best prepare our sales teams for the future and explains why validated solution sales methodologies like SPIN® are more crucial than ever.

 I recently came across an old proposal from the early 1980s.
 The proposal was to a global IT hardware vendor, and the proposed solution was SPIN® Selling.
 Included in it was a summary of the client’s needs.

 The needs presented in this 1980s proposal were almost identical to the needs we see today; difficulty communicating value, lack of quality leads, weak competitive differentiation, losing margin in the negotiation phase and wasting resources chasing deals that ultimately end in a decision to do nothing.